2023 EE BAFTA nominations: All Quiet on the Western Front leads with fourteen nods

 It is the strongest showing for a film at BAFTA since The King’s Speech back in 2011.

-Elsewhere, Oscar frontrunners The Banshees of Inisherin and Everything Everywhere All at Once continued their awards’ dominance with ten nominations each.
+Elsewhere, Oscar frontrunners The Banshees of Inisherin and Everything Everywhere All at Once continued their awards’ dominance with ten nominations each including Best Film.

-The final contender shortlisted for Best Film is the music-based drama Tár which scored an additional four nods including Best Leading Actress for central star Cate Blanchett.
-Her competition in that line-up includes Ana de Armas (Blonde), Viola Davis (The Woman King) and Danielle Deadwyler (Till).
+The final Best Film contender is the drama Tár which scored an additional four nods including Best Leading Actress for central star Cate Blanchett.
+The three-time BAFTA winner is joined in her category by Ana de Armas (Blonde), Viola Davis (The Woman King), and Danielle Deadwyler (Till).

 In the Outstanding British Film category, the indie drama Aftersun and the romantic comedy Good Luck to You, Leo Grande are in contention alongside other recognisable features including Empire of Light, Living and Roald Dahl’s Matilda the Musical.

-One actor that performed well was Irish star Daryl McCormack, as he scored a mention in Best Leading Actor for his role as a handsome male escort in Good Luck to You, Leo Grande.
+One actor that performed well was Irish star Daryl McCormack, as he scored a Best Leading Actor mention for his role as a handsome male escort in Good Luck to You, Leo Grande.

-Additionally, McCormack also contests an impressive EE Rising Star award line-up that includes Naomi Ackie (Star Wars: The Rise of Skywalker, I Wanna Dance with Somebody), Sheila Atim (The Underground Railroad, The Woman King), Emma Mackey (Sex Education, Emily), and Aimee Lou Wood (Sex Education, Living).
+Additionally, McCormack also contests an impressive EE Rising Star award line-up that features British quartet Naomi Ackie (Star Wars: The Rise of Skywalker, I Wanna Dance with Somebody), Sheila Atim (The Underground Railroad, The Woman King), Emma Mackey (Sex Education, Emily), and Aimee Lou Wood (Sex Education, Living).

-However, there were a number of key snubs, led by a shocking underperformance from recent Globe-winning film The Fabelmans in which it scored just one nomination for Best Original Screenplay.
-Additionally, notable acting omissions included Michelle Williams (The Fabelmans), Tom Cruise (Top Gun: Maverick), and Brad Pitt (Babylon).
+However, there were a number of key snubs, led by a shocking underperformance from Steven Spielberg’s semi-autobiographical drama The Fabelmans which managed just one nomination for Best Original Screenplay.

-The full list of BAFTA nominations are below (winner predictions in blue):
+The full list of EE BAFTA nominations are below (winner predictions in blue):

 BEST FILM